Mikhelmariya/skills-github-pages/index.md

 ---
-title: "Welcome to a quotes"
+title: "Welcome to my blog"
 date: 2023-07-11
 ---
-Be consistent !!
+Be consistent in what u 'r doing!!